Skip to main content

 Roma Gans, The Normal School Recorder, Spring 1917

-In addition to the food rationing, the St. Cloud Normal School students made other sacrifices in the name of supporting the war effort.
-Students gave many of their personal items, such as clothing for the cloth, money to purchase liberty bonds in the name of the school, as well as giving up their personal time to participate in war supporting activities.
-This conservation of items, in addition to food conservation, was believed to be the patriotic duty of all citizens.
+Students gave many of their personal items, such as clothing for the cloth, and money to purchase liberty bonds in the name of the school, as well as their personal time to support war activities.
+The conservation of items, in addition to food conservation, was a patriotic duty of all citizens.

 Conservative Conservation